core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 ## The HTTP Multicast-Timeout Header Field ## {#sec-multicast-timeout-header}

-The HTTP Multicast-Timeout header field (see {{iana-message-headers}}) is used for carrying the content otherwise specified in the CoAP Multicast-Timeout Option defined in {{sec-multicast-timeout-option}}.
+The HTTP Multicast-Timeout header field (see {{iana-message-headers}}) is used for carrying the information that is normally specified in the CoAP Multicast-Timeout Option defined in {{sec-multicast-timeout-option}}.

 Using the Augmented Backus-Naur Form (ABNF) notation of {{RFC5234}} and including the core ABNF syntax rule DIGIT (decimal digits) defined by that specification, the HTTP Multicast-Timeout header field value is as follows.